Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/Probability and Statistics/Quantitative Data.md

 ### Discrete

-Possible values are finite
+Possible values are finitely or infinitely *countable*

 ### Continuous

-Can take any of the values in an interval
+Possible values are *uncountable*, i.e. can take any value in an interval